carreymu/pylab/README.md

-# intruction
+## intruction
-python laboratory.Record the code used in daily work.
+python laboratory.Document the code used in daily work.

+## Installation

-make sure you have installed Python 3.6.*
+make sure you have installed Python 3.7.*

 pip install numpy